 If you know you’re going to be making the frames for you custom cabinets yourself you need to talk to the person who will be creating the cupboards and tell them your plan.
 Ask them to leave the wood they work with bare, to not put any finish on it at all.
 This provides you with an opportunity got to make sure the exact same color gets used on both the cabinet and the frame.
 Even the smallest difference in color will irritate you.

 Before you start to work with the wood, you will want to stain and color it.
 Whenever possible you should stain your wood pieces before assembly.
 While you wait for your frame parts to dry, you can start to add the finishing touches to your custom cabinets.

 After you have completed work on your frame, place it around your cabinets and put everything in place.
 If you’re mounting the unit on the wall, make sure you use heavy duty, top quality mounts.

-KITCHENS BY CUSTOM CABINET enjoys a reputation for having some of the best custom cabinets Wilbraham MA.
-When you make use of their services you can rest assured you’re getting a top quality product
+Kitchens enjoys a reputation for having some of the best custom cabinets Stuart, Florida.
+When you make use of their services you can rest assured you’re getting a top quality product.